mbaumer/us_hep_funding/docs/_states/FL.md

 [Back to top](#top)
 ## FL-02 -- Rep. Neal P. Dunn (R) -- [Wikipedia](https://en.wikipedia.org/wiki/FL-02)
 ### Committees
-Neal P. Dunn is the #8 Democrat on the House Committee on Science, Space, and Technology
+Neal P. Dunn is the #8 Republican on the House Committee on Science, Space, and Technology

 ### HEP Grants
 ```